vinceaperri/go-tasker/README.md

 2016/08/03 13:03:09 a
 ```

-In case you were wondering, log is used above instead of fmt in the tasks
+In case you were wondering, log is used above instead of fmt because log is
-because it's thread-safe.
+thread-safe.

 ## Invalid Dependency Graphs